-In Nunavut and the Northwest Territories of Canada, Aboriginal peoples may choose to fill part of their quota by offering a guided sport hunt to non-Aboriginal peoples using traditional methods of hunting.
-In this way, sport hunting activities represent an economic opportunity for some residents of northern Aboriginal communities who have few other sources of income.
-This sport hunt represents only a portion of the quotas (historically a maximum of 20% of the overall harvest).
+In Nunavut and the Northwest Territories of Canada, indigenous people may choose to fill part of their quota by offering a guided hunt to non-indigenous people using traditional methods of hunting.
+In this way, guided hunting activities represent an economic opportunity for some residents of northern Aboriginal communities who have few other sources of income.
+This guided hunt represents only a portion of the quotas (historically a maximum of 20% of the overall harvest).

-In order to hunt a polar bear, a sport hunter must buy a tag from one of the communities, and hire a local guide.
+In order to hunt a polar bear, a non-indigenous hunter must buy a tag from one of the communities, and hire a local guide.
 The hunt is conducted using traditional methods, including the use of dog teams as a means of transportation.
 The meat from the bear is given back to the community.
-It is important to note that there is no specific quota for sport hunting polar bears, and the sport hunt does not increase the overall harvest.
+It is important to note that there is no separate quota for guided hunting polar bears; guided hunts do not increase the overall harvest.

 Tags are allocated through a local hunters committee consisting of knowledgeable Inuit hunters.
-Each community then decides how they want to use the tags – they can be used for subsistence hunting or for sport hunting.
-Some communities do not permit any sport hunts.
+Each community then decides how they want to use the tags – they can be used for subsistence hunting or for guided hunting.
+Some communities do not permit any guided hunts.